amoore2600/GBS-C_AIO/README.md

 # GBS-C-AIO
-Build file for the GBS-C AIO
+Build files for the GBS-C AIO